 The QMB program helps low-income Medicare beneficiaries by paying Medicare Part A and/or Part B premiums.
 Medicare providers are not allowed to bill you for Medicare deductibles, coinsurance, and copayments.

 - Specified Low-Income Medicare Beneficiary (SLMB) Program or Qualifying Individual (QI-1) Program

 The SLMB and QI–1 programs will pay Medicare Part B premiums only.

-Your resources should not exceed $7,730 if you are single or $11,600 if you are a couple.
+Your resources should not exceed $9,430 if you are single or $14,130 if you are a couple.
 Several items, like your home and a car are not counted.
 Also, some States use higher resource limits and some states may have no resource limit at all.

 Qualified Disabled and Working Individuals (QDWI)

 The QDWI program will pay Medicare Part A premiums only.